 R = Relevant How does the goal align with my overall objective?

 Linking your goal to something important ensures that it is rewarding and results-oriented.

 T = Time-based How much time should I allow to reach my goal?

-Following the SMART principles of goal-setting increases the probability of success.
+Following the SMART principles of goal-setting increases the probability of association and chamber success.